laravel/docs/sanctum.md

 <a name="api-token-authentication"></a>
 ## API Token Authentication

 > {tip} You should not use API tokens to authenticate your own first-party SPA.
-Instead, use Sanctum's built-in [SPA authentication](#spa-authentication).
+Instead, use Sanctum's built-in [SPA authentication features](#spa-authentication).

 <a name="issuing-api-tokens"></a>
 ### Issuing API Tokens